nivi-prasad-1/Predicting-Job-Satisfaction/README.md

 ![Job Satisfaction Scores](./visualisations/satscores.png)

 #### Interesting!
-So we wanted to better explore **how much do these other components of job satisfaction contribute to ooverall job satisfaction?'**
+So we decided to explore: **how much do these other components of job satisfaction contribute to overall job satisfaction?**

 ### (c)  After coding our 'overall satisfaction' score as binary, we had to address the resulting class imbalance using oversampling...